CesiumGS/3d-tiles/README.md

 #### Can I use 3D Tiles today?

 We expect the initial 3D Tiles spec to evolve until fall 2016.
 If you are OK with things changing, then yes, jump in.
-The Cesium implementation is in the [3d-tiles](https://github.com/AnalyticalGraphicsInc/cesium/tree/3d-tiles) branch.

 #### Are 3D Tiles specific to Cesium?